Frequently Asked Questions

 what areas do you serve?

 The entire state of Texas.
-This includes the major cities of: Houston, Dallas, Austin, San Antonio, and their surrounding counties, as well as other smaller cities and rural areas.
+This covers major cities such as Houston, Dallas, Austin, and San Antonio, along with their surrounding counties, in addition to numerous smaller cities and rural communities across the state.

 WHAT SORT OF PSYCHOTHERAPY DO YOU DO?